wilsontelab/svx-mdi-tools/docs/installation/installation.md

 ## {{page.title}}

-The followings steps are required to install the svx-mdi-tools suite and its required data resources and program dependencies.
+The following steps will install the svx-mdi-tools suite and its data resources and program dependencies.
 These steps are required to use all pipelines in the suite.

-{% include table-of-contents.md %}